Elem8100/MapleNecrocer/README.md

 -Auto detect wz country, you don't need to select corresponding wz version
 -A better wz lib (for older and newer wz)

-Note:
-This project is under early stage of development,more feature will be added in the feature.

 ![alt tag](https://imgur.com/bgBOS1c.jpg"")
 ![alt tag](https://i.imgur.com/bI1OhlG.jpg"")